New Caney, Texas: History

 New Caney was established in 1862 under the name Presswood, named for pioneers Austin and Sarah Waters Presswood.
 Captain John Robertson and other settlers followed, and cattle ranches, mills, and stores were opened along Caney Creek.
 In 1877, the town received a railroad from the East and West Texas Railway, and Caney Station became a shipping point for imports and exports, bringing more business to the area.
 In 1882, Presswood received its first post office, registered under the name New Caney, as the name Caney already was in use by another Texas town.
 This development led to the name of Presswood falling out of use, as New Caney became the preferred term.

-In 1884, the population of New Caney was sixty people.
+In 1884, the population of New Caney was 60 people.
 By 1892, it had grown to 150 residents and was able to support several general stores.
 Throughout the 20th century, the community continued to expand.

 Government and infrastructure

-The New Caney area is administered by Montgomery County Commissioner, Precinct 4.
-The current County Commissioner is James Metts.
+The New Caney area is administered by the Montgomery County Commissioner, Precinct 4.
+The current county commissioner is James Metts.

 In the Texas Senate, New Caney is in District 4, represented by Republican Brandon Creighton.
-In the Texas House of Representatives, part of New Caney is in District 3, represented by Republican Cecil Bell Jr. The rest of New Caney is in District 16, represented by Republican Will Metcalf.
+In the Texas House of Representatives, part of New Caney is in District 3, represented by Republican Cecil Bell Jr.; the rest is in District 16, represented by Republican Will Metcalf.

 In the United States Senate, the entire state is represented by John Cornyn and Ted Cruz.
 In the United States House of Representatives, New Caney is in District 2, represented by Republican Dan Crenshaw.

 The USPS New Caney Post Office is located at 20811 U.S. Highway 59 (which is now Interstate 69) and the ZIP code is 77357.

-New Caney's Fire and EMS protection is provided by a joint effort of the East Montgomery County Fire Department ESD#7 and the Montgomery County Hospital District (MCHD).
+New Caney's Fire and EMS protection is provided by a joint effort of the East Montgomery County Fire Department ESD#7 and the Montgomery County Hospital District.

-Law enforcement services are provided by the Montgomery County Sheriff Office, Montgomery County Constable Department Precinct Four, and the New Caney ISD Police Department.
+Law-enforcement services are provided by the Montgomery County Sheriff's Office, Montgomery County Constable Department Precinct 4, and the New Caney ISD Police Department.